jasopolis/jsliu.dev/README.md

 ### Hi friends,

 I'm an economics and computer science student at Williams College, but I wear many hats outside of that.

-I'm a documentary filmmaker, photographer, graphic designer, writer, Model UN-er, student tech consultant, and more.

 For my portfolio, feel free to visit [my personal website, jliu.ca](http://www.jliu.ca).